Strategy Synthesis for Zero-Sum Neuro-Symbolic Concurrent Stochastic Games: Zero-sum neuro-symbolic concurrent stochastic games

 \section{Zero-sum neuro-symbolic concurrent stochastic games}

 This section introduces our model of \emph{neuro-symbolic concurrent stochastic games} (NS-CSGs).
-We restrict attention to two-agent (which we also refer to as two-player) games as we are concerned with zero-sum games in which there are two agents with directly opposing objectives.
-However, the approach extends to multi-agent games, by allowing the agents to form two coalitions with directly opposing objectives.
-An (two-agent) NS-CSG comprises two interacting neuro-symbolic \emph{agents} acting in a shared, continuous-state environment.
-Each agent has finitely many local states and actions, and is endowed with a perception mechanism implemented as an NN through which it can observe the state of the environment, storing the observations locally in \emph{percepts}.
+We restrict our attention to two-agent (which we also refer to as two-player) games, as we are concerned with zero-sum games, in which there are two agents with directly opposing objectives.
+However, the approach extends to multi-agent games, by allowing the agents to form two coalitions with directly opposing objectives. {\revise Our results depend on the uniqueness of value functions, and therefore do not extend to more than two coalitions.}

+A (two-agent) NS-CSG comprises two interacting \emph{neuro-symbolic agents} acting in a \emph{shared, continuous-state environment}.
+Each agent $\agent_i$ has finitely many local states and actions; it {\revise observes the environment through a (trained) \emph{neural perception} mechanism (the perception function $\obs_i$), which depends on the local states of both agents, and relies on \emph{symbolic} decision-making mechanisms (the transition function $\delta_i$).
+During execution, the agents alternate between invoking perception and symbolic decisions, where the interface between them is suitably constrained to enable symbolic reasoning with the (exactly) learnt concepts (regions of the continuous inputs space), which we call \emph{percepts} to distinguish them from local states.
+When invoking perception, continuous inputs are converted into symbolic percepts, and the agent’s transition to the next local state is based on the current local state and percept, rather than the environment state, and can thus model knowledge acquisition from the neural perception mechanism.